How to delete your Uber account

-How do you not only remove the Uber app from your iPhone but delete your Uber account completely?
-Like this!

 Uber is one of the most popular ride services but they're by no means the only option.
-If you don't like their policies, their privacy protections, how they treat their drivers, the surge pricing popup, the latest redesign, or anything about them at all you can delete the app, delete your account, and try something else.
+If you don't like their policies, their privacy protections, how they treat their drivers, the surge pricing popup, the latest redesign — or the news that the company just covered up a massive hack — or anything about them at all you can delete the app, delete your account, and try something else.

 How do you delete your Uber account?

-Note: Update: Comments disabled.
-We'll keep doing that until everyone learns to communicate politely and with respect.